Heat Stroke, a Conversation

 Olga: Is there anything you’d like to say to first generation or immigrant students like us, who grew up picking berries in the summer heat?

-Nancy: No one will teach you how to work hard like a field worker.
-And no one will ever convince me that it’s not the hardest work out there.
-As a first-generation student, like the Rosales Sisters, you have a chance—and a choice.
+Nancy: No one will ever convince me that field work is not the hardest work out there.
+As a first-generation student, like us the Rosales Sisters, you have a chance—and a choice.
 You have a chance at an education—and a chance at easy work.
 Don’t let money stop you.
 Families like ours exist and we’re here to help.
-Fill out your FAFSA, write those essays and apply for scholarships either through your school (Aptos High) or through the internet.
+Fill out your FAFSA, write those essays and apply for scholarships either through your school or through the internet.
 Resources are out there—you just have to want it.

 Thank you, Nancy!